Semi-periphery countries: Function

-The semi periphery is needed to stabilize the world system, as it facilitates interaction and provides a connection between the low-income peripheral states and the high-income core states by adding another step in the world system hierarchy.
+The semi-periphery is needed to stabilize the world system, as it facilitates interaction and provides a connection between the low-income peripheral states and the high-income core states by adding another step in the world system hierarchy.
 As the middle ground, semi-peripheral countries display characteristics of both the core and the periphery.
 They also serve as a political buffer zone in that while they are exploited, they are also the exploiters.
-These areas have either been core regions in the past or formerly-peripheral areas that have since advanced in the world economy.
+Those areas have been core regions in the past or formerly-peripheral areas and have since advanced in the world economy.

-Semi-peripheral nations are a necessary structural element in a world-trade system, since such nations can serve to alleviate the political pressures that the core can exert upon the periphery and the political unrest that the periphery can direct back at the core.
+Semi-peripheral nations are a necessary structural element in a world-trade system since they can serve to alleviate the political pressures that the core can exert upon the periphery and the political unrest that the periphery can direct back at the core.
 On the other hand, the semi-periphery can find itself excluded from the region's politics, as it lies just outside the bounds of political arena of the core states.

 The semi-periphery exists because it needs to divide the economic power between the core and the periphery.
-Semi-periphery, referred to as the middle class by Wallerstein, is what makes the capitalist world function because it is much like the sociological structural functionalism theory, where norms, customs, traditions, and institutions act as "organs" that work toward the proper functioning of the "body" as a whole.
-Without these industrializing countries, change will never reach the periphery.
+Semi-periphery, referred to as the middle class by Wallerstein, is what makes the capitalist world function because it is much like the sociological structural functionalism theory, and norms, customs, traditions, and institutions act as "organs" that work toward the proper functioning of the "body" as a whole.
+Without those industrializing countries, change will never reach the periphery.

 In terms of their contribution to industry and economy, the contemporary semi-peripheral states are semi-industrialized.
 Semi-peripheral countries are major exporters of minerals and agricultural goods.
 They are often focused in the manufacturing and exportation of industrial goods and commodities.
-While these advances separate the semi-periphery from the periphery, they lack the power and the economic dominance of core nations and still have a lot of un-managed poverty, placing them beneath the core.
-Semi-peripheral countries are important contributors to the world economy because of the above reasons and because they tend to have above average land mass, meaning that they are host to an above average market.
-A primary example is China, a country with not only a large area but with a large population.
+While those advances separate the semi-periphery from the periphery, they lack the power and the economic dominance of core nations and still have a lot of unmanaged poverty, which places them beneath the core.
+Semi-peripheral countries are important contributors to the world economy for those reasons and because they tend to have an above-average land mass and so they are host to an above average-market.
+A primary example is China, a country with not only a large area but also a large population.